 What personally motivates you to work on issues at the Distribution Edge?

-Energy efficiency, customer generation, demand response, storage, and electrified transportation represent elements of customer empowerment, especially when coupled with faster and more capable information and computing systems to make these resources more responsive and automated.
-These resources have a value to the grid and to society.
-The tragedy is if policy and regulation controlled by government decisions (noting that the absence of a decision is a decision) work to suppress the potential of these resources to deliver that value.
-Yet policy and regulation represent important societal goals.
-My work with RAP seeks to find the proper balance through creativity and recognition that technology offers significant value-add potential.
+Climate change mitigation and improved efficiency in the power system are consistent with an embrace of customer resources within utility regulation.
+Power sector transformation describes what states similarly inclined are doing now.
+The tragedy is if policy and regulation controlled by government decisions (noting that the absence of a decision is a decision) work to suppress the potential of these resources to deliver their value.
+Policy and regulation represent important societal goals.
+My work with RAP seeks to find their proper balance through creativity and recognition that technology offers significant value-add potential.